WGH History

 The WNEW calls

-lasted only a few weeks, when they were changed to WGH ("World's Greatest
+lasted for only a few weeks, when they were changed to WGH ("World's Greatest

 Harbor").
-The WGH call letters were originally assigned to
+The WGH call letters had originally been assigned to

 the first radio station in Alabama, put on the air by The Montgomery Light &